 The entrance to Phat Kim temple

 Phat Kim Temple has a special place in many Vietnamese hearts as it tells of a daughter’s fidelity to her father and putting country before love.
-As the legend goes (the early nation of Dai Co Viet has no written history), after subduing the 12 warlords and forming the first united Vietnamese nation, King Dinh Bo Linh married his daughter to one of the more powerful lords he had just subdued.
+As the legend goes (the early nation of Dai Co Viet has no written history), after subduing the 12 warlords and forming the first united Vietnamese nation, King Dinh Bo Linh arranged the marriage of his daughter to one of the more powerful lords he had just subdued.

 Betrayal